 - Hospice care

-Advance directives are legal documents that communicate a patient’s wishes about the type of medical care they receive if they are not able to communicate those wishes to the medical team.
-The Department of Social Work can assist patients in completing these documents.
-Advance directive information and documents are available online or by calling 713-792-6195.
+Advance care planning is an ongoing process of talking about your goals, values and wishes in terms of your health care.
+Advance directives, the legal documents that communicate patient’s wishes about the type of medical care they receive if they are not able to communicate those wishes to the medical team, are just one part of advance care planning.
+Social workers can assist patients in completing these documents.